dereuromark/cakephp-queue/docs/README.md

 Locally, if you want to kill them all, usually `killapp -15 php` does the trick.
 Do not run this with production ones, though.

+The console kill commands are also registered here.
+So if you run a worker locally, and you enter `Ctrl+C` or alike, it will also hard-kill this worker process.

 ### Configure loading